puppetlabs/puppet-docs/source/puppet/4.10/subsystem_agent_master_comm.markdown

     * (If it gets one that doesn't match the private key, bail with an error.)
 2. Determine whether the agent has already requested a certificate signing: Look for `$ssldir/certificate_requests/<NAME>.pem`.
     * If this file exists, the agent will bail, assuming it needs user intervention on the master.
 If `waitforcert` is enabled, it will wait a few seconds and start this section over.
-3. Double-check with the master whether the agent has already requested a certificate signing; the agent may have just lost the local copy of the request.
+3. Double-check with the master whether the agent has already requested a certificate signing; the agent might have just lost the local copy of the request.
 (Unverified GET request to `/puppet-ca/v1/certificate_request/<NAME>`.)
     * If this request doesn't 404, the agent will bail, assuming it needs user intervention on the master.
 If `waitforcert` is enabled, it will wait a few seconds and start this section over.
 4. If the agent has reached this step, it has never requested a certificate, so request one now.
 (Unverified PUT request to `/puppet-ca/v1/certificate_request/<NAME>`.)
 5. Return to the first step of this section, in case the master has autosign enabled; if it doesn't, the agent will end up bailing at step 2.